African art > African statues : tribal fetish, maternity > Songye fetish

 A reduced reproduction of the kifwebe mask related to the Bwadi ka bifwebe society composes the face of the anthropomorphic fetish here opposite.
 The latter was carved in a dense wood in geometric volumes.
 The symbolic and magical ritual accessories are presented here in the form of a necklace of blue beads.
 Light brown patina.

 Watch the video

-These home protection fetishes are among the most prized in Africa.
-Nkisi plays the role of mediator between gods and humans.
-Large copies are the collective property of an entire village, while the smaller figures belong to an individual or a family.
-In the 16th century, the Songyes migrated from the Shaba region to settle on the left bank of the Lualaba.
-Their society is organized in a patriarchal way.
+The fetish Songye, magical sculpture Nkisi, nkishi (pl. mankishi ), plays the role of mediator between gods and men.
+The larger specimens are collectively owned by an entire village, while the smaller figures belong to an individual or a family.
+In the 16th century, the Songyes migrated from the Shaba region to settle in Kasai, Katanga and South Kivu.
+Their society is organized in a patriarchal manner.
 Their history is inseparable from that of the Luba to whom they are related through common ancestors.

 This item is sold with its certificate of authenticity

 By purchasing this artwork you will get 5% = (9.0 loyalty points = 9.0 euros) which you can use towards your next purchase